 Durable, reliable, invisible.
-WaterGuard® basement drain lines are made from high-density plastic that won’t ever corrode or deteriorate.
-Once the drain lines are installed and covered with a thin layer of concrete, the drainage system is nearly invisible.
+WaterGuard® basement drainage lines are made from high-density, non-corroding plastic and are covered with a thin layer of concrete, making the system nearly invisible.

-Spacers built into the back of WaterGuard®’s vertical wall flange allow wall leakage to flow down into the drain line, preventing this leakage from reaching the floor.
+The patented WaterGuard® basement drainage system from Basement Systems is the result of our experience in waterproofing thousands of basements.
+The distinctive profile of WaterGuard reflects its innovative product features.
+Spacers built into the back of WaterGuard's vertical wall flange allow wall leakage to flow down into the drain line, preventing this leakage from reaching the floor.
 Perforations along the lower back side of the drain tile capture water that would otherwise leak up along the floor/wall joint.

 WaterGuard® drain lines are positioned on top of a gravel layer laid down over the wall footing.
 Specially designed fittings join tile sections together and connect the drainage system to the sump pump.